 - Think through gift suggestions very carefully.
 For a senior with dementia, even the most harmless gift might be dangerous.
 It is best to stick to necessities: a warm blanket, a favorite kind of food, comfy slippers.
 If members of the family ask for specific gift suggestions, the gift of respite care is one that is always welcome!
 A professional home care agency, like Home With You Senior Care, can offer gift certificates for specialized Alzheimer’s and dementia care – providing a priceless gift for both the senior and his or her members of the family.

 For additional tips and resources related to making the holiday season as pleasant as you possibly can for those with Alzheimer’s or dementia, connect with Home With You Senior Care.
-Our Highland memory care team is highly trained in the most compassionate, patient, and creative care techniques to help seniors stay as safe, independent, and engaged as possible.
-Call us now at 410-756-0959 for more information about out top-rated Columbia Alzheimer’s care.
+Our care team is highly trained in the most compassionate, patient, and creative care techniques to help seniors stay as safe, independent, and engaged as possible.
+Call us now at 410-756-0959 for more information about out top-rated Ellicott City senior care and the communities we serve.